 Newsletter Contributions

 Please send contributions directly

 to the Newsletter Editor.
 Hard copy

 binary or text files are preferred,

 but any form will be gratefully

 accepted.
 Deadline for publication

 is the 1st Wednesday of the month

 preceding the month in which the

 item might be included.
 An article

 will be printed when space permits

-if, in the opinion of the Newsletter Newsletter Contributions if, in the opinion of the Newsletter Editor, it constitutes material for publication. suitable
+if, in the opinion of the Newsletter

+Editor, it constitutes suitable

+material for publication.

+Advertising

-Advertising Direct Advertising inquiries to our co-ordinator Eric Holterman at: PO Box 8266 612-822-8528 Minneapolis, MN 55408
+Direct Advertising inquiries to our co-ordinator Eric Holterman at:

+PO Box 8266

+Minneapolis, MN 55408 612-822-8528

+E-Mail: Source, BBR490;

-BBR490: E-Mail: Source, CompuServe, 71445,400
+CompuServe, 71445,400